jim-b/ECCSI-SAKKE/README.md

         o There is no interaction with a KMS or peers. o In ec-demo-1 Alice and Bob both have the same ID (that is as per the RFC).
-        o In the demo example a predefined message is signed, not the SED. o It is C and OpenSSL (no other maths libraries), this makes it a tad slower, but hopefully more portable.
+        o In the ec-demo-1 demo example a predefined message is signed, not the encapsulated data.
+In ec-demo-2 the encapsulated data is signed (as would more likely be the case). o It is C and OpenSSL (no other maths libraries), this makes it a tad slower, but hopefully more portable.